Duals of Higher Vector Spaces: Eilenberg-Zilber for internal homs, orders, amplitudes and equivalences

 \begin{proof} By the Dold-Kan correspondence being an equivalence between the homotopy categories (Corollary \ref{cor:DK-htpy-cats}), (2) and (4) are equivalent.

 By the discussion in \cite[\S 1.4]{Weibel1994}, (3) and (4) are equivalent.
-In one direction it is clear that chain homotopy equivalences are quasi-isomorphisms.
-In the other, every chain complex $(A,\partial)$ of vector spaces is split in the sense that $A_n \cong H_n(A) \oplus \Img\partial_{n+1} \oplus \Img\partial_{n}$, which gives a chain homotopy equivalence between $A$ and its homology $H(A)$ that can then be composed on both sides of any quasi-isomorphism $A \to B$ to upgrade it to a chain homotopy equivalence.
+In one direction, it is clear that chain homotopy equivalences are quasi-isomorphisms.
+The other direction follows from the observation that a chain complex $(A,\partial)$ splits as $A_n \cong H_n(A) \oplus \Img\partial_{n+1} \oplus \Img\partial_{n}$.
+This gives a chain homotopy equivalence between $A$ and its homology $H(A)$.